VoronDesign/VoronUsers/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop/README.md

 ![1](Images/3.png)

-Next insert the female side of a 5mmx20mm chicago screw (sex bolt, binding barrel) and screw in the M4x6 or M4x8 SHCS with some loctite to make sure it doens't move over time
+Next insert the female side of a 5mmx20mm chicago screw (sex bolt, binding barrel) and screw in the M4x6 or M4x8 SHCS with some loctite to make sure it doesn't move over time

 ![1](Images/4.png)